mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 226 - Mixed Priorities/readme.md

 * * *

 > The Analytical Engine has no pretensions whatever to originate anything.
-It can do whatever we know how to order it to perform… But it is likely to exert an indirect and reciprocal influence on science itself.
+It can do whatever we know how to order it to performï¿½ But it is likely to exert an indirect and reciprocal influence on science itself.

 _Ada Lovelace_